Quintusnz/Math-Dash/project-documentation/product-manager-output.md

 ### Feature 2 – Topic & Skill Library (P0)

-- **User Story**: As a parent/teacher, I want a library of topics (tables, bonds, doubles/halves) so that I can target the areas my child or class needs to practise.
+- **User Story**: As a parent/teacher, I want a library of topics (addition/subtraction facts, multiplication/division facts, number-bond style make-10/20 modes, doubles/halves, squares) so that I can target the areas my child or class needs to practise.
 - **Acceptance Criteria**:
-  - Given the user opens the Topics screen, when viewing the library, then topics are grouped by category (e.g., Multiplication, Division, Number Bonds, Doubles/Halves) with clear labels.
+  - Given the user opens the Topics screen, when viewing the library, then topics are grouped by globally clear categories (Addition & Subtraction Facts, Multiplication Facts/Times Tables, Division Facts, Doubles & Halves, Square Numbers) with clear labels and optional teacher-friendly subtitles (e.g., “Make 10 (Number Bonds)” under Addition & Subtraction).
-  - Given a topic is selected, when a round is started, then all questions follow the rules for that topic (e.g., 2× table uses multipliers 1–12 and factor 2).
+  - Given a topic is selected, when a round is started, then all questions follow the rules for that topic (e.g., 2× table uses multipliers 1-12 and factor 2; “Make 10 (Number Bonds)” uses pairs that total 10).
   - Given some topics are premium-only, when a free user sees the list, then premium topics are visibly locked and tapping them triggers an upgrade teaser instead of starting a round.
   - Given a new profile is created, when the Topics screen is first shown, then age-appropriate topics are suggested or pre-highlighted by default.
 - **Priority**: P0 – Essential for targeting practice and future monetization boundaries.